This post was updated on July 25th to add 3 contested GOP Assembly primaries.

 To see how this primary season compares to past years, I collected the election results from each August partisan primary beginning in 2012.
 Here are the results.

-The number of contested Republican primaries in 2024 is actually 1 fewer than in 22.
+The number of contested Republican primaries in 2024 is 2 more than in 2022.
 But the number of contested Democratic primaries grew from 8 in 2022 to 21 in 2024.

 Fewer State Senate races feature competitive primaries.
 Out of 16 seats (32 potential primaries), only 4 are contested, 2 for each party.
 This is down from 7 in 2022 and 8 in 2020.